-In 2018, there were an estimated nearly 10 million cases of measles and an estimated 140,000 deaths.
+In 2019, there were 870,000 cases of measles reported – the highest number in nearly a quarter of a century – and nearly 208,000 deaths.
 The disease is extremely contagious, yet easily preventable with two doses of a vaccine.
-MSF has vaccinated some 28 million children against measles since 2006.
+MSF has vaccinated some 29 million children against measles since 2006.
 Outbreaks are fuelled by weak public immunisation systems and low vaccination coverage, including in areas of conflict and among high numbers of people living in close quarters, such as refugee camps.

 Those most at-risk of contracting measles are under- or unimmunised people, especially children aged under five.
 Areas of conflict or high-density settings – such as refugee camps – with low immunisation rates and weak local health systems often see epidemics.
 The Democratic Republic of Congo, Central African Republic and other countries are prone to outbreaks because local health authorities often lack the resources to carry out routine vaccination.
 In addition, the remote, difficult terrain in some parts of these countries makes the logistics of transporting materials needed for vaccination campaigns extremely challenging.

 Measles is caused by a virus so contagious that 90 per cent of non-immune people living with an infected person will catch it; one sick person can infect up to 18 others.
 It is transmitted from the nose, mouth or throat of infected people through coughing, sneezing and breathing.
 Vaccination is the best protection against measles.

 Measles symptoms appear between 10 and 14 days after exposure to the virus and include a runny nose, cough, eye infection, rash and high fever.
 In up to 20 per cent of cases, measles causes serious and potentially fatal complications, including severe diarrhoea, respiratory tract infections like pneumonia, blindness and encephalitis (inflammation of the brain).